 When you see a photo, your brain immediately processes the visual information by analysing the image’s colours, shapes, and composition.
 If the picture is of something that you find interesting or visually appealing, your brain will automatically respond positively to it.

-So next time you see a photo that catches your eye, take a closer look at it.
+So next time you see a photo that catches your eye, look closely at it.
 See if you can figure out what makes the image appealing to you.
 We live in a world that is a mass of interwoven patterns, both large and small.
 (Indeed tiny if looking at macro photography).
-Photographers just have to find them, and it is one of the most exciting adventures and the most extraordinary way of learning to see images.
+Photographers just have to find them; it is one of the most exciting adventures and the most extraordinary way of learning to see images.